trurune/totoro-linux/README.md

 <img src="https://raw.githubusercontent.com/nowcat123/toroto-linux/master/toroto.png" height=200>

 Totoro Linux is an arch based distribution designed to be sleek and also easy to install.
-THIS IS EXPERIMENTAL!

 # Installation Guide

+# THIS IS EXPERIMENTAL!

-MAKE SURE YOU ARE INSTALLIGN TO A UEFI SYSTEM!
+# MAKE SURE YOU ARE INSTALLING TO A UEFI SYSTEM!
 TOTORO DOES NOT SUPPORT MBR!
 Step 1.
 Boot into an Arch Linux live environment from a USB or another medium.
 (You can obtain an ISO from here: https://archlinux.org/download/)\
 Step 2.
 Use cfdisk or another tool to format your disk, create a boot partition of about 1 gigabyte of storage, set it's type to an EFI System Partition.
 Make the rest of your device a root partition.\
 Step 3.
 Set your ENV Variables\